A/N: Welcome to the fic!

 The crack between the door and the frame vanished as the surfaces between them became one.

 "What?"
 That had never happened before.
-Maybe he'd done the spell more powerfully that usual.
+Maybe he'd done the spell more powerfully than usual.

 Harry leaned against the door and looked around the room.